 Even with statistical data that shows that the average college student is able to pay off student loan debt within 20 years or less, students insist this data is skewed.

-These college student statistics will discuss mental health data.
+These statistics will discuss mental health data in 2023.

-21. Depression Is More Common in Today’s College Students than Ever According to College Student Stats.
+21. Depression Is More Common in Today’s College Students than Ever.

 Just over the course of a decade, mental disorders, and specifically depression have shockingly more than doubled among today’s college students.

 Data indicators show that this trend started getting worse in 2012, which coincides with the more common use of smartphones and social media usage.